220328-uta-sh-net-ext/Daniel-Oszczapinski/Research/Chapter4-6-Research.md

 # Chapter 4-6 Notes
 ### Author : Daniel Oszczapinski
 <details><summary>Chapter 4 - Conditional Execution</summary>
+	- test command is used to check file types and compare values
+    - If statementts test a condition, if the condition is true then the commands will execute.
+    - if else statements give a choice based on if the condition is true or false.
+If true it will execute the then command and if false it will execute the else command.
+    - nested if's have if statements within each other.
+    - elif statements give various possibilites with multiple conditions.
+    - Logical && - if both condition are true then it will execute.
+    - Logical || - if either of the conditions are true it will execute.
+    - Logical ! - condition executes if the condition is false.
 	- Condition is an expression that evaluates the Boolean value
 	- Conditions are used in loops and if statements
 	- if statements will execute the command if the condition is true, if false then the statement will not run the command.